ngs-lang/ngs/readme.md

 None of the shells below provide interaction with objects on the screen: if you run a command to describe EC2 instances for example, there is no way to interact with the shown list.
 Such interaction is a planned feature in NGS.

+None of the shells below have built-in interaction with a cloud.
+In NGS the work on ["declarative primitives for the cloud"](https://ilya-sher.org/2016/07/06/declarative-primitives-or-mkdir-p-for-the-cloud/) has already started.
+Declarative primitives are somewhat similar to Chef or Puppet resources.
+The main difference between declarative primitives and a configuration management resource is that I'm proposing just a library function which can be called when you need it and not a control-grabbing framework.
+So for example `AwsElb(...)` function call will make sure the load balancer exists and is configured as described.

 * [fish shell](http://fishshell.com/) has very nice features and improvements but is still more bash-like.
 For example it doesn't have nested data structures nor a full-featured programming language.
 * [Plumbum](https://github.com/tomerfiliba/plumbum) makes it easier to call shell commands from python.
 Too verbose to be used as a shell or shell script.
 It helps when you need to use python and call external programs.
 Primary target audience seems to be Python developers, not system engineers.
 * [Xonsh](http://xon.sh/) Python with bash-like additions.
 Python is not a domain specific language, making bash-like additions can not bring it to be optimal for system tasks.